 The main goals of UNCTAD's publications policy include contributing to the full implementation of the Accra Accord and providing a systematic framework to plan, manage and deliver the publications programme of UNCTAD.
 The mandates concerning UNCTAD's publications policy derive from the Accra Accord (para.
 186) and from Trade and Development Board decision 449 (EX-17).
 At the intergovernmental level, the Board will approve the publications policy, and, assisted by the Working Party on the Strategic Framework and the Programme Budget, review the publications programme in the context of the preparation of the biennial programme budget.
-The secretariat will be responsible for the substantive content of publications, and its work on publications will be guided by its Publications, and the process of updating, improving and streamlining the publications programme will be a continuous one, building on the progress already achieved.
+The secretariat will be responsible for the substantive content of publications, and its work on publications will be guided by its Publications Committee.
+Quality will be the prime consideration for UNCTAD's publications programme will be a continuous one, building on the progress already achieved.
 Effective dissemination is crucial, and while ICT-based dissemination has demonstrated its efficacy, there remains considerable demand for paper-based publications.
 The impact of UNCTAD's publications will be assessed on the basis of annual publication surveys.